avi-moorthy/avi-moorthy.github.io/_pages/teaching.md

   title: "Teaching"
 ---

-# Teaching Experience

-I've served as a teaching assistant in economics and public policy courses at both the undergraduate and masters level.
+I've served as a teaching assistant for economics and public policy courses at the undergraduate and masters level.

 ---